Voste126/PythonOOPWallet/README.md

 Modules that contains my tables
 Main.py that holds helper methods to enable the runnig of the program

+TABLE RELATIONSHIPS
+ONE USER HAS MANY PORTFOLIOS
+ONE USER CAN CARRY OUT MANY TRANSACTONS
+ONE TRANSACTION  BELONGS TO ONE PORTFOLIO
+ONE PORTFOLIO HAS MANY TRANSACTIONS

 DEMO
 RUnning the commands under the CLI is just by input of a number:
 ----------------WELCOME TO MY WALLET KENYA: SELECT AN OPTION---------------------